-- by using the information from a traveler profile.
+- Using the information from a traveler profile.

 For more information on the third sequencing option using information from a traveler profile to create a PNR, see our example scenario for Texas Fares in How to manage a token.

 - Learn about the Sabre work area.
 The Sabre work area is where you build a PNR.
-See Intro to the Sabre work area.
+Refer to the Sabre Work Area guide.

 - Learn about the different ways to use Sabre APIs.
-Peruse our use cases to learn more about how you can use Sabre APIs to complete your common travel workflows in Sabre APIs: workflows.
+Peruse our use cases to learn more about how you can use Sabre APIs to complete your common travel workflows in our Workflow section.

 - Optimize your workflows.
 Did you know using a sessionless token can reduce the number of calls you make to Sabre?
-See Optimize workflows for more tips.
+Refer to Optimize Workflows for more tips.